TomJamesDuffy/Bank/README.md

-# Week 10 Makers Academy
+# Week 10 Makers Academy - Bank Tech Test
 This is the first practice tech test set during the tenth week of Makers Academy.
+This program is a simple banking program.

 ## Specification